RaminVali/DQ_projects/README.md

 ## Data Quest Projects

-This repository contains all the codes related to the DataQuest online courses I took in the last couple of Years.
+This repository contains all the codes related to the *dataquest* online courses I took in the last couple of years.

 Topics worked on include: